Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 attestations.
 Attesters stake tokens on claims like "the state of the rollup at height `N` is `X`", and anyone who successfully challenges a claim gets to keep half of the staked tokens.
 (The other half are burned to prevent an attester from lying about the state and then challenging himself from another account and keeping his tokens).
-In exchange, for their role in the process,  attesters are rewarded with some portion of the rollup's gas fees.
+In exchange for their role in the process, attesters are rewarded with some portion of the rollup's gas fees.
 This compensates attesters for the opportunity cost of locking their capital.

 This mechanism explains why light clients can know the state quickly with _some_ confidence right away, but